zzonyo/trust-docs-test/source/index.html.md

 1067|	illegal fields               |
 1068|	output error                |
 1069|	illegal order price             |
+1070|Empty data, cannot be exported. |
+1071|Repeated withdraw. |
+1072|Sell price must be lower than {0} USD.|
+1073|Position abnormal.
+Please contact the customer service.|
+1074|Unable to order currently.
+Please contact the customer service.|
+1075|Your order may result in liquidation.
+Please modify and order again.|
+1076|No orders, please try again later.|
+1077|In settlement or delivery.
+Unable to get assets.|
+1078|In settlement or delivery.
+Unable to get assets.|
+1079|In settlement or delivery.
+Unable to get positions.|
+1080|In settlement or delivery.
+Unable to get positions.|
+1081|The number of unfilled trigger order exceeds the limit.|
+1082|Trigger type parameter error.|
+1083|Your position is in the process of forced liquidation.
+Unable to place order temporarily.|
+1084|Your contract API is disabled, please try again after {0} (GMT+8).|
+1085|Trigger order failed, please modify the price and place the order again or contact the customer service.|
+1086|{0} contract is restricted of opening positions on {1}.
+Please contact customer service.|
+1087|{0} contract is restricted of closing positions on {1}.
+Please contact customer service.|
+1088|{0} contract is restricted of withdraw order on {1}.
+Please contact customer service.|
+1089|{0}contract is restricted of transfer.
+Please contact customer service.|
+1090|Margin rate is lower than 0.
+Order can’t be placed.|
+1091|Equity is less than 0.
+Order can’t be placed.|
 1100|	users do not have rights to open positions            |
 1101|	users do not have rights to close positions            |
 1102|	users do not have rights to deposit            |
 1103|	users do not have rights to withdraw            |
 1104|	without contract trading permission, you are banned to trade       |
 1105|	with current contract trading permission, you are only allowed to close positions       |
+1106|Abnormal contracts status.
+Can’t transfer. |
+1108|Abnormal service.
+Please try again later. |
+1109|Sub-account doesn't own the permissions to open positions.
+Please contact customer service. |
+1110|Sub-account  doesn't own the permissions to close positions.
+Please contact customer service.|
+1111|Sub-account doesn't own the permissions to transfer in.
+Please contact customer service.|
+1112|Sub-account doesn't own the permissions to transfer out.
+Please contact customer service.|
+1113|The sub-account does not have transaction permissions.
+Please login main account to authorize.|
+1114|The sub-account does not have transfer permissions.
+Please login main account to authorize.|
+1115|You have no access permissions of this sub-account.|
 1200|	login error                |
 1220|	user has not onboarded Huobi DM or activate the account          |
 1221|	lack of margin to open account              |